neothematrix/noip-renew/README.md

 ## Prerequisites

+ENABLE 2FA authentication on your account and save the 2FA Secret key that is shared only once when you activate it

 ChromeDriver is required for the script to interface with noip.com from within the script.
 ChromeDriver must be maintained to match the installed version of Chrome.
 There is no automated repository that provides ChromeDriver package beyond Ubuntu 18 LTS.